magland/jpfiddle/README.md

 :warning: **This project is under construction.** :warning:

 jpfiddle is a web application that allows users to share and collaborate on Python Jupyter notebooks with minimal friction.
 Importantly, it does not require a running Jupyter server to view and interact with the notebooks in a limited environment.
 Inspired by jsfiddle, it allows uploading directories of code to the cloud to be easily shared via URL.
-Supported file types include text formats including .ipynb, .py, .md, etc.
+Supported file types include text formats such as .ipynb, .py, .md, etc.

 Users can choose between a lightweight, browser-only version (JupyterLite) or a full-featured locally-hosted version (JupyterLab) to suit their needs.
 There are pros and cons of each of these two options.
 JupyterLite is a lightweight version of JupyterLab that runs entirely in the browser using Pyodide.
 It is not as featureful as JupyterLab and can be slow, but it is convenient for browsing a fiddle without needing to host a local server.
 But if you plan to do more than just browsing, you can also use the "Local JupyterLab" option that requires you to [run a local JupyterLab server](./doc/local_jupyterlab.md).